AmethystBird/COMP3016-Lab-Tasks/Lab8/README.md

 ### Vertices
 When generating our terrain, we first need to create its vertices.
 In order to store them, we need a 2 dimensional array named ```terrainVertices```.
 The array's first dimension will store every triangle across the terrain grid, therefore we will set its size to ```MAP_SIZE```.
 The second dimension will allow each triangle to contain 6 values: 3 for points & 3 for colours.

 Our variable ```drawingStartPosition``` sets the initial drawing position for the terrain.
-The columnVertices & rowVertices offset variables take its value initially, however their values are shifted in order to generate triangles in the correct locations within the terrain's grid. ```rowIndex``` will be used to check if an entire row of triangles has been generated & if so, the next row will begin generation:
+The column & row verticesOffset variables take its value initially, however their values are shifted in order to generate triangles in the correct locations within the terrain's grid. ```rowIndex``` will be used to check if an entire row of triangles has been generated & if so, the next row will begin generation:

 **CPP**
 ```c++